suchorski/springboot-keycloak-server/README.md

 ## Features

-- Fully standalone Keycloak server running on embedded Tomcat
+- Fully standalone Keycloak server running on embedded Tomcat;
+- Added a custom theme with providers only login screen.

 ## Compatibility